 - Unsweetened frozen blueberries

 - Unsweetened frozen strawberries

 - Peanut butter ( Look for no sugar and definitely no xylitol, an artificial sweetener that’s poisonous for dogs).

 Instructions: Whisk together 4 ounces of yogurt and 4 ounces of water for the base.
 Add more yogurt and reduce the water if you want a creamier treat with more calories.
 Pour into one row of 5 wells, leaving a generous amount of room for the blueberries.
 Add blueberries to each well until the mold is almost filled (the pupsicle will expand as it freezes, plus it’s nice to have a little extra space to protect from spills)

 - ¼ cup cold water

-Instructions: Add fruit and water to your blender and blitz until fruit is completely crushed.
-Serve in bowl or wide-mouthed cup
+Instructions: Add fruit and water to your blender and blitz until the fruit is completely crushed.
+Serve in a bowl or wide-mouth cup

 #3 Two Ingredient Cantaloupe Ice Cream

 - Food processor or blender